telerik/reporting-docs/knowledge-base/how-to-use-multivalue-report-parameter-in-a-sql-query.md

 res_type: kb
 ---

-## Problem
+## Description
-How to use MultiValue Report Parameter in a SQL query.
+This KB article explains how to use MultiValue Report Parameter in a SQL query.

 ## Solution